P3nto5/P3nto5.github.io/readme.md

 Brazzilian programmer
 this is my first repository
-so have patience with me i'm a begginer
+so have patience with me i'm begginer